Policy on academic misconduct for PGR examinations and awards

 c.
 A member from another school.

-28. The Faculty Head of Student Administration (or nominee) must attend meetings of the panel including the interview with the student to provide advice on regulations and to take a formal note of proceedings.
+28. A delegate of the Head of Faculty Education and Student Success must attend meetings of the panel including the interview with the student to provide advice on regulations and to take a formal note of proceedings.

-29. The Faculty PGR Director cannot chair or be a member of the panel, as they must remain impartial during this stage.
+29. The Faculty Academic Director (PGR) or delegate cannot chair or be a member of the panel, as they must remain impartial during this stage.

 30. The panel must investigate the suspected academic misconduct.
 The investigation will normally include an interview with the PGR student.

-32. The purpose of the interview with the PGR student is to determine whether academic misconduct has occurred and to allow the student to make representations and to present any mitigating factors.
+33. The purpose of the interview with the PGR student is to determine whether academic misconduct has occurred and to allow the student to make representations and to present any mitigating factors.
+For investigations linked to a plagiarism review, the nominated review will have provided the initial evidence to the student at an earlier stage.
+The panel chair must however ensure that all documentation, including any further evidence considered by the panel, is provided to the student as part of the preparations for the interview.

-34. An adviser, friend, or other representative (such as the Academic Advice service) can accompany the student to the interview.
-The adviser, friend or representative can confer with the student, but they cannot ask or answer questions on behalf of the student during the interview.
+35. An adviser, friend, or other representative (such as the Academic Advice service) can accompany the student to the interview.
+The adviser, friend or representative can confer with the student, but they cannot address the panel or ask or answer questions on behalf of the student during the interview.
+In exceptional circumstances and/or where there is a disability, they can respond on the student’s behalf if the student is unable to do so themselves.

 a.
 The PGR student.